 Most of the expenditures and capital investment incurred within our resort/residential real estate segment will be focused on obtaining entitlements for Centennial, completing tentative tract maps for MV, and defending the approved EIR for Grapevine.
-On May 17, 2017, the Company distributed a press release announcing the issuance of a Draft Environmental Impact Report (DEIR) for Centennial.
+On May 17, 2017, the Company distributed a press release announcing the issuance of a Draft Environmental Impact Report, or DEIR, for Centennial.
 The DEIR was published for public review on May 18, 2017 by the County of Los Angeles.
-The public review period ends August 16, 2017.
+The public review period ended August 16, 2017 and responses to comments are now being completed.

 The increased rainfall in California has, for now, lessened the water burden faced during the drought.
 However, the increased rainfall and winter storms limited the time in which bees were able to pollinate our 2017 almond trees and also damaged a number of our trees.
-We expect the harvest of almonds to begin in early August and at that time we will be able to better estimate the 2017 crop.
-It is still too early in the 2017 growing season to estimate our grape and pistachio crop yields.
-We are estimating that the harvest for the majority of our grapes will begin later in August followed by pistachios.
-Due to our exposure to the commodity markets, we are unable to accurately predict revenue and we cannot pass on to our customers any cost increases caused by general inflation, except to the extent such inflation is reflected in market conditions and commodity prices.
+Despite this, our 2017 almond production was in line with 2016 production, but less than our expectations.
+Our 2017 pistachio yields fell from their 2016 record yields as 2017 is an alternate down bearing year for pistachios.
+In addition, the 2017 winter was relatively warm, which reduced the number of hours the trees were dormant, a critical stage in the annual cycle of the pistachio tree.
+Our wine grape yields saw a slight improvement over the same period last year.
+Due to our exposure to the commodity markets, we are unable to accurately predict revenue and we cannot pass on to our customers any cost increases caused by general inflation and production efforts, except to the extent such inflation is reflected in market conditions and commodity prices.
 All of our crops are sensitive to the size of each year's world crop.
 Large crops in California and abroad can rapidly depress prices.
 Thus far in 2017, prices for almonds and pistachios have remained steady as compared to 2016 but lower than 2014 and 2015 prices.

 As we have noted, 2017 has been a very wet year in California due to winter rain and snow, which has helped to mitigate the drought conditions within the state.
-The wet 2017 has provided us with the opportunity to further enhance our water banking operations, for future use by our real estate developments and farming, by having access to more water sources.
-We will, throughout 2017, capture as much new water as we reasonably can for our future use.
+The wet 2017 year has provided us with the opportunity to further enhance our water banking operations, for future use by our real estate developments and farming, by having access to more water sources.
 As anticipated changes come in the future related to groundwater management within California, such as limited pumping in the over drafted groundwater basins outside of our lands, we believe that water banking operations, ground water recharge programs, and access to water contracts as we have purchased in the past will become even more important and valuable in servicing our projects.
 The wet year has also limited potential interim water sales activity to amounts lower than those seen in prior years.

 The operations of the Company are seasonal and future results of operations cannot be predicted based on quarterly results.
-Future real estate sales and leasing activity are dependent on market circumstances and specific opportunities and therefore are difficult to predict from period to period.
 Historically, the Company's largest percentages of farming revenues are recognized during the third and fourth quarters of the fiscal year.
+Real estate activity and leasing activities are dependent on market circumstances and specific opportunities and therefore are difficult to predict from period to period.